 Wait times vary from region to region.

-For help with the application process, please contact your local Territory Housing office.
+For help with the application process, please contact your local Department of Housing office.